nix-community/nix-direnv/README.md

 ## Why not use `lorri` instead?

-Lorri causes large CPU load when `$NIXPKGS` is pointed to a directory, e.g. a git checkout.
+Lorri causes large CPU load when nixpkgs in `NIX_PATH` is pointed to a directory, e.g. a git checkout.
 This is because it tries to watch all referenced Nix files and re-evaluate them when they change.
 Nix-direnv compromises between performance and correctness, and only re-evaluates direnv if either the project-specific